dbond007/ansible-role-hashicorp_vault/README.md

 # ansible-role-hashicorp_vault

-This role will install Hashicorp Vault via download.
+This role will install Hashicorp Vault via download, it will configure it using raft as a backend, allow enabling tls and initialising with plain text keys or pgp.

-It will download the version specified in var: vault_version, this is currently set to 1.7.3.
-Changing this value will replace the currently installed version with the one specified.
-So it is possible to upgrade and downgrade.
-The check for the version is currently very primitive, it will run a vault --version and will substring check it for the version number, so currently it is possible that a different version will be detected as the same, for example 1.7.3 will match 11.7.3 or 1.7.3.1.

 The backend currently supported is raft.